dustywhite7/pythonMikkeli/courseSlides/9 - Random Forests.md

 ### Random Forests

 How can we alleviate this tendency?
-- Restrict the inputs that the tree is allowed to choose from
+- Restrict the variables that the tree is allowed to select
 - Bootstrap the sample
 - Aggregate the forecasts to make a single, more accurate, prediction.